zak-9130/Detecting-beginning-and-end-of-activities/README.md

 This is a problem challenge about signal processing

 ## Beginning
-Run the following commands:
+Run the following commands if you use script :

-	 - import the function script_IMU and tools
+	 - import the function "script_IMU and tools"

-When you use script, use csv file
+When you use script, use csv file:

 	 - test1=IMU(path+filename)
+path = durectory of your file
+filename= name of your filewith the extension (example :"filename.csv"

 When you use notebook, use dataframe